lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 * [Blender](https://www.blender.org/download/) for adding the correct materials (and honestly the entire rest of a Custom Track).
 * [MKDD-Collision](https://mkdd.org/wiki/Mkdd-collision) to convert the collision data to something Blender can use and back.
 * [GCFT](https://mkdd.org/wiki/GCFT) to extract and repack .arc files from MKDD's main.dol.
-* [MKDD-Extender](https://github.com/cristian64/mkdd-extender/releases/tag/v1.8.0) to patch your MKDD.iso with the Bouncy materials patch.
+* [MKDD-Extender](https://github.com/cristian64/mkdd-extender/releases/tag/v1.8.0) to patch your MKDD.iso with the Extended Terrain Types patch.
 * [Dolphin](https://dolphin-emu.org/download) to play Mario Kart Double Dash!! and test your settings for your bounce.
 * [Dolphin Memory Engine](https://github.com/aldelaro5/dolphin-memory-engine/releases/tag/v1.0.0) for help with setting how far to bounce you.